Staying Put Policy

 The local authority will explain to the young person their full entitlements, including how they will provide the young person with their leaving care grant once they move on from a ‘staying put’ arrangement and live independently.

-Milton Keynes Children & Families Service is committed to ensuring Staying Put carers are provided with financial and practical support to enable young people to remain in a Staying Put arrangement.
-All Staying Put carers receive a standard weekly allowance.
-In order to assist the young adult to develop independence skills and also to subsidise the cost of Staying Put, the young adult is responsible for a weekly rent element of this allowance.
-As such the young adult is responsible for the payment of the rent element, which may be paid from earnings or via Housing Benefit from Milton Keynes Housing Benefit Department.
+Milton Keynes Children & Families Service is committed to ensuring staying put carers are provided with financial and practical support to enable young people to remain in a staying put arrangement.
+All staying put carers receive a standard weekly allowance of £265.69 (which includes the weekly rent element).
+In order to assist the young adult to develop independence skills and also to subsidise the cost of staying put, the young adult is responsible for a weekly rent element of this allowance.
+As such the young adult is responsible for the payment of the rent element, which may be paid from earnings or via Housing Benefit from Milton Keynes Housing Benefit Department (this will be the equivalent of the local housing benefit element of universal credit; approx. £70 a week).

 Staying Put General Allowances